afeld/personal-security/index.md

   - [Firefox Password Manager](https://support.mozilla.org/en-US/kb/password-manager-remember-delete-change-and-import)
   - Safari: Apple Keychain

-#### Two-factor authentication
+#### Multi-factor authentication

+Multi-factor authentication (MFA) means that a service requires more than just a password to log in.
+This means that even if a hacker is able to steal/guess your password, they still won't be able to log in.
+[A large number of services](https://twofactorauth.org/) offer MFA.

-[A large number of sites](https://twofactorauth.org/) offer two-factor/multi-factor authentication (2FA/MFA).
-Using text messages (SMS) or Authy is recommended.
+When enabling MFA, using text messages (SMS) or Authy is recommended.
 Unlike the popular Google Authenticator, if you lose your phone, you won't be locked out of your accounts.

 ### Devices